 Kawinthi has been passionate about dance since she was 4 years old.
 She danced until she went off to college at UMass Amherst, where she pursued an undergraduate degree in Microbiology.
 During that time, Kawinthi kept up with dance by taking elective courses in the Five-College Dance Program.
 After she graduated, Kawinthi moved to Boston to start her MBA at Bentley University.
 While she was enjoying graduate school, she decided she needed to keep up with her love of dance by taking season-long adult courses with the Boston Ballet.
 Kawinthi had taught ballet and jazz while in high school, and worked with youth programs while working at the YMCA of Waltham through grad school.
 She currently works at the Mass General Cancer Center in healthcare management, and is excited to come back to a studio setting and continue to inspire and encourage young children through dance.
 During her free time, Kawinthi likes to stay fit by running, and has competed in a number of races in the Boston area.

-Courtney has been dancing for 18 years.
+Courtney has been dancing for 19 years.
 She began her training at Broadway Dance Academy where she was a member of the competitive program, and trained in various styles.
 Courtney attended Westfield State University where she graduated with a Bachelor of Science in Elementary Education in May 2017.
 At Westfield, she was a member of the competitive dance team for four years and elected captain her junior and senior years.
 She competed at the Universal Dance Association College Nationals in Orlando, Florida all four years on the team.
 They placed 6th in the Nation for Open Hip Hop for 3 of those years.
 She was also a part of the teams 10th consecutive hip hop win for the New England Championships.
-Courtney is very excited about joining our staff here at MLSD!
+Courtney is very excited for another year at MLSD!

 Irish Dance Instructor